learnsmartcoding/e-commerce-smartcarthub-webapp/README.md

 Title: E-Commerce Angular Dev Series | Enhancing User Experience with Resolver and Spinner Integration | EP15

 Welcome to Episode 15 of the E-Commerce Angular Developer Series!
 In this tutorial, we focus on enhancing user experience by leveraging Angular Resolver and Spinner integration.
 Learn how to use Resolver to prefetch data for a route before the component is activated, ensuring smooth navigation and improved performance.
 Specifically, we utilize the ResolverFn to fetch product details when navigating to a product page.
 Additionally, discover how to automatically detect outgoing API calls and dynamically start and stop a spinner in the app component to provide visual feedback to users.
 Follow along with practical examples and step-by-step guidance to elevate the user experience of your Angular application.

+## Feature Branch: feature/EP16_ReactiveForm_AddressCURD
+Title: E-Commerce Angular Dev Series | User Address Management with Reactive Forms | EP16

+Welcome to Episode 16 of the E-Commerce Angular Developer Series!
+In this tutorial, we dive into building robust user address management functionality using Reactive Forms.
+Learn how to create, edit, and display user addresses for tasks such as shipping and billing within your E-Commerce application.
+Explore the power of Reactive Forms in Angular for handling complex form scenarios with ease and efficiency.
+Follow along as we demonstrate practical examples and provide step-by-step guidance to streamline the address management process for your users.